Revolutionary Trial Aims to Transform Pancreatic Cancer Treatment

 “The enrollment of the first patient in the OSCAR I STUDY is a significant milestone in our mission to provide innovative treatment options for cancer patients,” said Erin Borger, CEO of ExThera Medical.
 “This trial represents the opportunity to offer potential new hope for patients with metastatic PDAC, who currently face limited options and poor prognosis.”

 The ONCObind procedure hemoperfusion filter is the product brand name for the Onco-Seraph platform that is an extracorporeal blood filtration procedure designed to target and filter out CTCs from the bloodstream of patients.
 CTCs are shed from primary tumors and contribute to metastasis, which is responsible for most cancer-related deaths.
-The ONCObind procedure uses a blood filter based on ExThera’s Seraph® 100 Microbind® Affinity Blood Filter technology, which has shown significant success in reducing CTCs in a recent in vitro study.
+The ONCObind procedure uses a blood filter based on ExThera’s Seraph® 100 Microbind® Affinity Blood Filter technology.

 The OSCAR I Trial is expected to enroll 5 patients with PDAC, followed by the OSCAR II feasibility trial.
 Pharmacokinetics/Pharmacodynamics will be the study focus of OSCAR I in the first 5 patients before expanding to additional participants.
 Patients will receive standard of care follow up for up to 5 years.